New Additions: October 2019

 We add hundreds of fonts to the Identifont database every month.
 Most of these are recent releases, and some are simply new acquisitions from foundries who were not yet represented on our site.
-Stephen Coles and Florian Hardwig give their take on the most interesting recent additions.
+Florian Hardwig gives his take on the most interesting recent additions.

 When it comes to type, one size often doesn’t fit all.
 More and more typefaces are presented in so-called optical sizes.
 This is true for the three font families highlighted in this post.
 They all come in variants optimized for a specific size range, with adjustments regarding proportions, spacing, contrast, counters, and more.